Skip to content

 LiveDataNodes Percentage of data nodes receiving tasks from Hadoop.
 Use Case: Monitor cluster health Unit: Percentage

 MRActiveNodes Number of nodes currently running MapReduce tasks or jobs.
-Equivalent to the YARN metric mapred.resourcemanager.NoOfActiveNodes.
+Equivalent to YARN metric mapred.resourcemanager.NoOfActiveNodes.
 Use Case: Monitor cluster progress Unit: Count

 MRTotalNodes Number of nodes currently available for MapReduce jobs.
-Equivalent to the YARN metric mapred.resourcemanager.TotalNodes.
+Equivalent to YARN metric mapred.resourcemanager.TotalNodes.
 Use Case: Monitor cluster progress Unit: Count

 MRActiveNodes Number of nodes currently running MapReduce tasks or jobs.
-Equivalent to the YARN metric mapred.resourcemanager.NoOfActiveNodes.
+Equivalent to YARN metric mapred.resourcemanager.NoOfActiveNodes.
 Use Case: Monitor cluster progress Unit: Count

 S3BytesWritten Number of bytes written to Amazon S3.
-This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count
+This metric only aggregates MapReduce tasks and does not apply to other workloads on Amazon EMR.
+Use Case: Analyze cluster performance, monitor cluster progress Unit: Count

 S3BytesRead Number of bytes read from Amazon S3.
-This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count
+This metric only aggregates MapReduce tasks and does not apply to other workloads on Amazon EMR.
+Use Case: Analyze cluster performance, monitor cluster progress Unit: Count

 TotalLoad Total number of concurrent data transfers.
 Use Case: Monitor cluster health Unit: Count

 HDFSBytesRead Number of bytes read from HDFS.
-This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count
+This metric only aggregates MapReduce tasks and does not apply to other workloads on Amazon EMR.
+Use Case: Analyze cluster performance, monitor cluster progress Unit: Count

 HDFSBytesWritten Number of bytes written to HDFS.
-This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count
+This metric only aggregates MapReduce tasks and does not apply to other workloads on Amazon EMR.
+Use Case: Analyze cluster performance, monitor cluster progress Unit: Count

 DfsPendingReplicationBlocks

 CapacityRemainingGB Remaining HDFS disk capacity.
-Use Case: Monitor cluster progress, Monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, monitor cluster health Unit: Count

 {